-If you are not a U.S. citizen, you will most likely have to wait five years before you can qualify for food stamps.
-However, the following applicants may still receive benefits before living five years in the U.S.:
+If you are not a U.S. citizen, you will most likely have to wait for five years before you may be able to qualify for food stamps.
+However, the following applicants may still be eligible for benefits before living five years in the U.S.:

 - Lawfully present children who are 17 years of age or younger.

 - People with disabilities.

 Note: If you do not qualify for SNAP but are the parent of a legally present child, you may apply for benefits on your child’s behalf.